 Sennacherib uses a rhetorical question to cause the people of Jerusalem to think about their situation.
-It can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "You know very well what ... lands!"
-(See: Rhetorical Question) Were the gods ... power?
+(See: Rhetorical Question (p.973)) (See: Rhetorical Question (p.973)) Were the gods & power?

-ULT 13 Do you all not know what I have done, I and my fathers, to all the peoples of the lands?
-Were the gods of the nations of the lands surely able to deliver their land from my hand?
 Sennacherib uses a rhetorical question to cause the people of Jerusalem to think about their situation.
-It can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "There was no god ... power!"
-(See: Rhetorical Question) Among all the gods ... was there any god who ... hand?
+(See: Rhetorical Question (p.973)) (See: Rhetorical Question (p.973)) Among all the gods & was there any god who & hand?
 Sennacherib uses a rhetorical question to cause the people of Jerusalem to think about their situation.
-It can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "There was no god among all the gods ... who ... hand!"
-(See: Rhetorical Question) ULT 14 Who is among all the gods of these nations whom my fathers devoted to destruction who is able to deliver his people from my hand, that your God is able to deliver you all from my hand? out of my hand Here "hand" represents power or control.
-Alternate translation: "from my power" or "from me" (See: Metonymy) Why should your God be able ... power?
+(See: Rhetorical Question (p.973)) (See: Rhetorical Question (p.973)) out of my hand Here "hand" represents power or control.
+Alternate translation: "from my power" or "from me" (See: Metonymy (p.
+950)) (See: Metonymy (p.950)) Why should your God be able & power?